GraphQL quick start

 Create a work directory

-Next, create a directory for your project and positioning yourself in it:
+Next, create a directory for your project and position yourself in it:

 mkdir graphql-example